LaunchCode-Education-Archived/gis-devops-OLD/week08/project/README.md

 You'll be making requests to the GeoServer container from a port other than the one on which it is running, which means CORS will come into play.
 Let's enable cross-origin requests within GeoServer.

-Open a shell within the Docker container and install a text editor:
+Open a shell within the Docker container and install a text editor (you can also install `nano` instead of `vim` if you want):

 ```nohighlight
 $ docker exec -it geoserver bash